michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 ---
 layout: essay
 type: essay
-title: "Stack Overflow Is Not Your Tech Support: A Question of Clarity, Commitment, and Professionalism"
+title: "Stack Overflow Is Not Your Tech Support: A Question of Professionalism, Clarity, and Commitment"

 # All dates must be YYYY-MM-DD format!
 date: 2018-01-25